 Of course, the number of servers one needs to run a contest depends on many factors (number of participants, length of the contest, economical issues, more technical matters...).
-We recommend that, for fairness, there is at least one server associated only to a Worker.
+We recommend that, for fairness, each Worker runs an a dedicated machine (i.e., without other CMS services beyond ResourceService).

-As for the distribution of services, usually there is one ResourceService for each server, one copy each of LogService, ScoringService, Checker, EvaluationService, AdminWebServer, and one or more of ContestWebServer and Worker.
-Again, if there are more than one Worker, we recommend to run them on different servers.
+As for the distribution of services, usually there is one ResourceService for each machine, one instance for each of LogService, ScoringService, Checker, EvaluationService, AdminWebServer, and one or more instances of ContestWebServer and Worker.
+Again, if there are more than one Worker, we recommend to run them on different machines.